 Part of the problem with credit card debt remains the ease of debt offering.
 Americans were estimated to receive at least 5.3 billion offers for a new credit card in 2007 alone.

 If you have become overwhelmed by credit card debt and simply cannot make payments on your loans, it is important to recognize that you still have options.
-To learn more about bankruptcy and how it may be able to help you, contact a Birmingham bankruptcy attorney from GREENWAY BANKRUPTCY LAW, LLC, by calling (205) 324-4000.
+To learn more about bankruptcy and how it may be able to help you, contact a Birmingham bankruptcy attorney from [firm-name], by calling [phone-number].